odinthenerd/parameter2/README.md

 	}
 };

-//in order to sue named parameters the user must first define names:
+//in order to use named parameters the user must first define names:

 //we can capture default value as a constexpr constexpr auto length = p2::make_tag<1>(4);